silentshamunc/silentshamcom/site/content/cases/_index.md

 title: The Silent Sham Cases
 ---

-This all began with a lawsuit filed and settled on the day before Thanksgiving, Wednesday 27, 2019.
-There are now a couple of lawsuits involved.
+This sordid affair all began with a collusive lawsuit filed, served, answeed, and settled all in 7 minutes on the day before Thanksgiving, Wednesday 27 November 2019.

+There are now at least three separate lawsuits involving the Silent Sham.